In general, Christians would disfavor Mary & women being first witness-heralds of the resurrection.[Full page]

 But against the truth of that first claim,…

 And against the relevance of that first claim…

-Given Early Christians believed in an empty tomb discovery, they would have valued a report of women as it discoverers in order to preserve the coherence and story-virtue of narrating that discovery
+Given early Christians believed in an empty tomb discovery, they would have valued a report of women as it discoverers in order to preserve the coherence and story virtue of narrating that discovery.

-This article analyzes 4 evidences:
+This page analyzes 4 arguments: